Kitarō: Personal life

 From around 1983 to 1990, Kitarō was married to Yuki Taoka, daughter of Kazuo Taoka.
 They have a son.
 In the early 1990s, he moved from Japan to the United States.
 In the mid-1990s, he married Keiko Matsubara, a musician who played on several of his albums.
-Along with Keiko's son, the couple lived in Ward, Colorado, on a 180-acre (72.85 hectare) spread and composed in his 2500-square-foot (230 m²) home studio "Mochi House" (it is large enough to hold a 70-piece orchestra).
+Along with Keiko's son, the couple lived in Ward, Colorado, on a 180-acre (72.85 hectare) spread and composed in his 2500-square-foot (230 m^{2}) home studio "Mochi House" (it is large enough to hold a 70-piece orchestra).
 Around 2005, they relocated to Sebastopol, California.
 Kitaro subsequently divorced Keiko (she was visibly absent from the performances during 2020-2021 period).
 On 24 February 2022, he married Brazil-born, ethnically Japanese artist Franci Shimomaebara in a private ceremony attended by friends and relatives.
 They had met in 1990, and after becoming friends worked together on The Wind, which was featured on Kitarō's Grammy-nominated 2003 album, Sacred Journey of Ku-Kai, Volume 1.
-In 2012 they collaborated on the album Symphony of my Dreams where Franci recorded vocal renditions of some of Kitarō’s famous pieces, including Silk Road.
+In 2012 they collaborated on the album Symphony of my Dreams where Franci recorded vocal renditions of some of Kitarō's famous pieces, including Silk Road.